 You know the bagpipe tunes Scotland the Brave and the Salute to the Chieftain (Highland Laddie).
 But have you ever considered hearing Happy Birthday or Congratulations from the resounding skirl of the pipes?
 The Great Highland Bagpipe can give the main guest(s) a welcome fit for a king as they arrive at the party or can create a grand entrance for the cake or presents.

 For centuries the Great Highland Bagpipe has been used to inspire warriors, celebrate victory and welcome royalty.
-It is an instrument of impact, being most effective when used for short periods to announce major events, such as the Bride arriving at the church.
+It is an instrument of impact, being most effective when used for short periods to announce major events, such as an entrance or exit.
 However, in recent years the Highland Bagpipe has received an unfortunately bad stereotype.
 This comes solely from the self-taught buskers that grace highstreets across the world with their untuned instruments.
 When tuned correctly, Highland Bagpipes can have a softer, more harmonic sound that provides utterly pleasant listening and, with an experienced player at the helm, can produce music that stirs the emotions.

 Although predominantly best kept as a solo instrument, the Great Highland Bagpipe can sound excellent when accompanied with other instruments, such as a piano or an organ.
 I have toured Europe and America playing with the Cross Border Orchestra of Ireland and so have a great deal of experience accompanying other instruments.